firodj/awesome/README.md

     It can be used in projects to generate x86 machine code at run-time as an alternative to self-modifying code.
     Scripting languages might also benefit by using SoftWire as a JIT-compiler back-end. …
 11. [Unity-game-hacking](https://github.com/imadr/Unity-game-hacking).
 A guide for hacking unity games, plus tools.
+12. [game-hacking](https://github.com/dsasmblr/game-hacking).
+Tutorials, tools, and more as related to reverse engineering video games.

 # Decompiler